Most Recent Honoree: Defense strategist Holly Maguigan

 Early in 1998, This is True author Randy Cassingham was distressed to see that not only had actor Jack Lord died, but that his death was virtually ignored in the mainstream media.
-Wanting to honor him somehow in his online column, Randy came up with the idea of an “honorary unsubscribe" -- symbolically deleting Lord from the This is True online distribution list.
-(Randy had no way of knowing if Lord actually was a subscriber, since it’s virtually impossible to positively identify someone by their e-mail address alone.)
-Reaction was immediate: True’s readers loved the honor, so now someone is honored almost every week in This is True’s online mailing.
+Wanting to honor him somehow, Randy came up with the idea of an “honorary unsubscribe” — symbolically deleting Lord from the This is True online distribution list.
+(Randy had no way of knowing if Lord actually was a subscriber, since it’s virtually impossible to positively identify someone by their email address alone.)
+Reaction was immediate: True’s readers loved the honor, so now someone is honored almost every week in This is True’s email newsletter.

-The books are terrific.
+The books cover some absolutely amazing people.
 Start with the inventors: the same guy invented the computer hard drive and the video cassette, another guy vinyl — and bubble gum.
 Even the guy who created the Smiley Face (and why he didn’t get rich from it).

 And then there’s the artists, the creators of music and TV shows you love.
 Doctors who made radical breakthroughs to improve human life.
 Even a rocket scientist here and there, who helped humanity reach toward the stars.
 And, yes, an entertainer or two — the ones who spent their entire lives bringing us joy, only to die mostly forgotten.